emdezla/RoadSegmentation/README.md

 This project presents and explores three different machine learning approaches in order to perform an image segmentation task on satellite images for distinguishing the road.
 In other words, a binary classifier is implemented in three different ways (Logistic Regression, Convolutional Neural Network and U-net Neural Netwrok) so that it labels each pixel as road or background.

-The dataset was downloaded from [AICrowd page](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation-2019/dataset_files) and our best machine learning approach (U-net neural network) achieved a F1 score of 0.9, which shows the potential of deep learning techniques for image segmentation.
+The dataset was downloaded from [AICrowd Road Segmentation Challenge](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation-2019/) and our best machine learning approach (U-net neural network) achieved a F1 score of 0.9, which shows the potential of deep learning techniques for image segmentation.

 ### Description of the files